Machine Learning & Big Data @

 Generating recommendations in parallel

-• Send annoy index in distributed cache, load it via mmap in map-reduce process
+- Send annoy index in distributed cache, load it via

 Related Artists

-• Essential for finding believable reasons for latent factor-based recommendations similar to
+- Essential for finding believable reasons for latent factor-based recommendations

 Similar items use cosine distance